dmytrovoytko/stock-market-data-modeling/README.md

 ![docker-run](/screenshots/docker-02.png)

+If you want to experiment with different stocks, edit `ticker_sets` in `settings.py`, and then run the workflow again.

 ### :mag_right: Modeling results

 After running the workflow resulted models and financial metrics can be found in `data` folder: